 What this very specifically shaped deer hair head does is cause drag.
-It create little eddies around it's rear keeps the fly from drifting past point where the strip ends.
+It create little eddies around it's rear and keeps the fly from drifting more than an inch or two past the point where the strip or rod motion ends.
 At that point the rear pushes the front and causes the fly to articulate horizontally.
 If you practice it is possible to get your retrieve to look incredible.
 This fly, with a fast twitchy retrieve, looks as much like a jointed rapala as a streamer probably can.

 Last but not least is the wedge shaped head.
 Tommy Lynch's Drunk & Disorerly and Andreas Andersson's Sid use a wedge shape head to get maximum action with minimum effort.
 The D&D, as far as I know, was the fly that really championed the effectiveness of the wedge by combining it with a well designed tail and body that flows and looks very much like a living fish.
-The wedge causes this fly to do some crazy things in the water.
-It ducks, dives, and weaves through the currents very much like a frantic bait fish.
+Pat Cohen's slop mop is good two but to bulky for my tastes.
+The wedge causes the Drunk & Disorderly to do some crazy things in the water.
+It ducks, dives, and weaves through the currents very much like a frantic bait fish or spooked salmonid.